forthcoming American Economic Journal: Macroeconomics, January 2018

 We study the impact of capital and labor taxation in an economy where couples bargain over the intrahousehold allocation under limited commitment.
 In this framework more wealth improves commitment and gives rise to insurance gains within the household.
 Our theory motivates these gains by the empirical observation that wealth, in contrast to labor income, is a commonly held resource within households.
 Based on this observation we study whether eliminating capital taxes from the economy, and raising labor taxes to balance the government's budget, may generate welfare gains to married households.
 We illustrate that the quantitative effects from this reform are rather small.
 We attribute the small effects to the life cycle pattern of wealth accumulation and to the impact of labor income taxes on household risk sharing: In particular, we show that higher labor taxes may make the limited commitment friction more severe, even though they may make the distribution of labor income more equitable within the household.

-We propose a model in which rising supply of experience reduces experienced workers' relative wages and also lowers their relative labor market participation.
-We then quasi-experimentally investigate these effects, using variation across U.S. local labor markets (LLMs) over the last decades and instrumenting experience supply by the LLMs' age structures a decade earlier.
+We argue that rising supply of experience not only reduces experienced workers' relative wages but also their relative labor market participation.
+From a theoretical model we derive predictions which we quasi-experimentally investigate, using variation across U.S. local labor markets (LLMs) over the last decades and instrumenting experience supply by the LLMs' age structures a decade earlier.
 We find that aging substantially reduces experienced workers' relative wages and employment rates, and also their labor market participation rates.
-Our results imply that the effect of demographic change on the labor market might be substantially more severe than previously recognized, as it reaches beyond wages.
+Our results imply that the effect of demographic change on labor markets might be more severe than previously recognized, as it reaches beyond wages.

 Occupational and sectoral labor market patterns display a significant overlap.
 This implies that economic models can explain these patterns to a large degree through either sector- or occupation-specific technological change, but stay silent about the level of specificity.
 We propose a model where technologies evolve at the sector-occupation level, allowing us to extract sector-only and occupation-only components and to quantify their importance.
 We find that most of productivity changes are occupation-specific, but that there is also a sizable sector component.
 We contrast the data and our baseline model against implications of models where technological change is restricted to be either at the sector or at the occupation level, or both.
 All three restricted models can replicate both sectoral and occupational outcomes very well, but occupation-specific changes are crucial for within-sector changes of occupational employment and income shares.